Our Lady of Fátima protects Portugal

 In 1940 these negotiations led to the signing of two concordats: one for mainland Portugal and a missionary accord for its colonies.
 The latter were called “overseas provinces” in order to evade the issue of decolonisation: no colonies, no problem.
 Domestically, as well, Portugal remained an anachronism, with Portuguese society the most conservative in Europe.
 For instance, until after the death of Salazar in 1968 married women couldn't even get a passport or leave Portugal without their husbands' consent.
 Salazar's regime outlived him by several years, but finally in 1974 it was ousted in the Carnation Revolution.
 The new Constitution of 1976 changed the repressive legal system, as did the implementation the same year of a Protocol to the concordat which finally permitted civil divorce for Catholics.

 After this it took almost 30 years more for the dictator's concordat to be completely replaced.
-As before the stage was set by emphasising Portugal's protectress, Our Lady of Fátima.
-By the turn of the millenium, however, ceremonial dedications by bishops had been replaced by papal visits which were far more effective as media events as a way to renew emphasis on the Patroness of Portugal.
+As before, the stage was set by emphasising Portugal's protectress, Our Lady of Fátima.
+By the turn of the millenium, however, ceremonial dedications by bishops had been replaced by media events involving the charismatic John Paul II, who used his visits to renew emphasis on the Patroness of Portugal.

 The Pope's decision in 2000 to reveal this interpretation to the world as the last of the Three Secrets of Fátima and to visit her shrine to beatify “the two great Portuguese little ones” came at a politically convenient time.
 Also strategically opportune was his claim that “The special light that shone in their lives wants to illuminate the world.
 The world continues to look to Portugal with hope”.
 For the Vatican and Portugal were about to start negotiating a new concordat.